The Spill: Secret Service

 Biden had promised to choose a woman of color for his vice president, and so he has.
 Harris is Indian- and Jamaican-American and the daughter of immigrants.

 As a former prosecutor, Harris has a law background to bring to the table.
-Although she is a woman of color, she has a record of jailing large numbers black males, which could go against the presidential duo at this time when the Black Lives Matter movement is prompting police reform and hoping to defund the police across the nation.
+Although she is a woman of color, she has a record of jailing large numbers of black males, which could go against the presidential duo at this time when the Black Lives Matter movement is prompting police reform and hoping to defund the police across the nation.

 One common concern of this election is that Mr. Biden will not be able to complete his four-year term if elected, due to medical reasons, especially since he is one of the oldest presidential candidates in history.
-If he has to step down, then Harris will become the commander in chief.
+If he has to step down, then Harris will become the commander-in-chief.
 That would make her the first female president of the United States.

 SOS Saves Sailors Stranded on a Desert Island